Self-service Analytics - 18 years of direct experience

 The "Data Model"

 Data Warehouses depend on the right data model to produce data structures for advanced Visualizations.
-Traditionally, this has been done with heavy transforms in the Extract, Transform and Loading (ETL) process which are still needed in most cases.
+Traditionally, this has been done with heavy transforms in the ETL process which are still needed in most cases.
 As data Volume, Variety and Velocity (3V's) continues to increase, more advanced ways on ingesting data into large data structures will advance with more modern ETL features and tools that remove much of the manual work in the ETL process.
 Trifacta is used for this purpose while loading Hadoop.

 We have 18 years of progressive experience building advanced data models for enterprise BI and analytic systems across many industries and functional company areas.
 Our data models provide thorough analysis capability and quick response times.
 We have found that most large data warehouses do not have the KPI and metric analysis capabilities needed in today's fast-changing and competitive world.